glenmillard/TerraformTestAssign/README.md

 #### What you will need

-* git installed on your machine
+* git installed on your machine - in my case ``dnf install git``
-* an AWS free account (unless you want to pay - which I don't!!)
+* an AWS free account (unless you want to pay - which I don't!!) - https://aws.amazon.com/free/
-* access to the Internet
+* access to the Internet - umm yeah...
 * in the file elastic-domain.tf, update the following line to reflect your info:
 ```
 provider "aws" {